Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Introduction

-However, results from series expansions and Monte Carlo simulations suggest that these two values are extremely close to each other, as summarized in Table~\ref{Table: MC results}.
-This problem is also experimentally relevant, as $I_h$ is the most common ice structure in nature, while pure solid $I_c$ has also been discovered recently~\cite{komatsu_2020,del_2020,huang_2023}.
+However, those results from series expansions and Monte Carlo simulations suggest that these two values are extremely close to each other, as summarized in Table~\ref{Table: MC results}.
+This problem is also experimentally relevant, as $I_h$ is the most common ice structure in nature, while pure solid $I_c$ has also been discovered recently~\cite {komatsu_2020,del_2020,huang_2023}.

-In this paper, we aim to address this long-standing problem using the powerful framework provided by tensor-network methods, which have been shown to yield high-precision estimates of residual entropy \cite{Vanderstraeten2018,Vanhecke2021,colbois_2021,colbois_2022a,song2023a}.
-Compared with Monte Carlo methods—where the residual entropy cannot be directly obtained from sampling the ground-state degeneracy space, but usually inferred through numerical integration of the heat capacity over finite temperature—the tensor-network approach has the advantage of directly representing and computing the residual entropy in the ground-state degeneracy space.
-Within the tensor-network framework, the ice rule on each vertex can be naturally encoded in a local tensor, and the the number of configurations can be represented as a tensor network defined on the same geometry as the original lattice.
-The residual entropy can then be computed analogously to the transfer-operator formalism in statistical physics, in which the partition-function problem is transformed into solving for the largest eigenvalue of a transfer operator.
-In our case, both the transfer operator and its eigenvectors are represented in tensor-network form as a tensor-network operator (TNO) and a tensor-network state (TNS), respectively.
+In this paper, we aim to address this long-standing problem using the powerful framework provided by tensor network methods, which have been shown to yield high-precision estimates of residual entropy \cite {Vanderstraeten2018,Vanhecke2021,colbois_2021,colbois_2022a,song2023a}.
+In the Monte Carlo methods, the residual entropy cannot be directly obtained from sampling the ground-state degeneracy space, but usually inferred through numerical integration of the heat capacity over finite temperature, while the tensor network approach has the advantage of directly representing and computing the residual entropy in the ground-state degeneracy space.
+Within the tensor network framework, the ice rule on each vertex can be naturally encoded in a local tensor, and the number of configurations can be represented as a tensor network defined on the same geometry as the original lattice.
+The residual entropy can then be computed analogously to the transfer operator formalism in statistical physics, in which the partition function problem is transformed into solving for the largest eigenvalue of a transfer operator.
+In our case, both the transfer operator and its eigenvectors are represented in tensor network form as a tensor network operator and a tensor network state, respectively.

-The residual entropies of $I_h$ and $I_c$ have been previously studied using variational tensor-network methods~\cite{Vanderstraeten2018}.
+The residual entropies of $I_h$ and $I_c$ have been previously studied using variational tensor network methods~\cite{Vanderstraeten2018}.
 However, that approach can only be safely applied to Hermitian transfer operators, whereas the transfer operator $\hat{M}$ of $I_c$ is non-Hermitian.
 To circumvent this issue, the authors of the paper \cite{Vanderstraeten2018} imposed an additional symmetry constraint on the leading eigenvectors to enforce Hermiticity.
 Under this constraint, the entropies of $I_h$ and $I_c$ became indistinguishable.